paulsonkoly/chess/README.md

 An other UCI engine written in Haskell

-This program is still in an early stage, but we managed to beat pyChess at its strongest tetting.
+This program is still in an early stage, but we managed to beat pyChess at its strongest setting.

 The game PGN: